Sindisil/line_edit/line_reader/dev_docs/repaint.md

 VII.
 End
     A. Test cases
         1. End when cursor is at end of buffer does nothing.
-        2. End moves cursor to end of buffer.
-        3. End moves cursor to first column after last input character
+        2. End moves cursor to end of buffer (i.e., the first column after the last input character)
-        4. End that would be beyond last display column wraps to column 0 of next display line
-        5. End that moves cursor below bottom pans buffer up so cursor line is on last display line
+        3. End that moves cursor below bottom pans buffer up so cursor line is on last display line
-        6. End that causes buffer to pan down scrolls lesser of lines panned or lines above display top
+        4. End that causes buffer to pan down scrolls lesser of lines panned or lines above display top
 VIII.
 Resize
     A. Resize changes